GitauHarrison/notes/flask_popover/database.md

 from app import routes, models
 ```

-The structure of the database is defined in the `models` module.
+The structure of the database will be defined in the `models` module.

 ### Database Models